Tumbledown (2015 film): Production

 On April 19, 2013, it was announced that Sean Mewshaw would direct the romantic comedy on the script of Desiree Van Til; producers would be Kristin Hahn of Indigo Films and Aaron L. Gilbert and Margot Hand of Bron Studios.
 Jason Sudeikis and Rose Byrne were set to play the lead roles, Sudeikis as a New York writer and Byrne as a young widow.
 Olivia Munn, Joe Manganiello, Blythe Danner, Michael McKean and Beau Bridges were also set to co-star in the film.
-On January 30, 2014, Rebecca Hall joined the cast of the film to play the female lead, replacing Byrne as the widow in the film.
-On March 31, 2014 Dianna Agron, Griffin Dunne and Richard Masur joined the ensemble cast, while filming was underway in Devens.
+On January 30, 2014, Rebecca Hall joined the cast, replacing Byrne.
+On March 31, 2014 Dianna Agron, Griffin Dunne and Richard Masur joined the cast while filming was underway in Devens.

 Filming

-In April 2013 the filming was set to begin in October in Vancouver, British Columbia.
-In addition to Vancouver, filmmaker Van Til looked at shooting in Maine, California and New York.
-Ultimately she settled on shooting in Massachusetts due to their “robust film incentive program” which would help with the $4 million budget.
-According to the LA Times, “The Massachusetts Film Office touts a program offering filmmakers who spend more than $50,000 in the state a 25% tax credit to offset the costs of paying actors, building sets and other expenses.
-It's among the more competitive film incentive programs in the country.”
+In April 2013, filming was set to begin in October in Vancouver, British Columbia.
+Van Til also looked at shooting in Maine, California and New York.
+Ultimately she settled on Massachusetts, due to the state's “robust film incentive program” which would help with the $4 million budget.

 So, In January 2014 the production was scheduled to begin in late March in Massachusetts.
 The shooting of the film began on March 23, 2014, in Princeton, Massachusetts.
 Filming also reportedly took place at New England Studios in Devens.

 Release

-The film premiered at the Tribeca Film Festival on April 18, 2015.
-It was released on February 5, 2016, by Starz Digital.
+The film premiered at the Tribeca Film Festival on April 18, 2015 and was released on February 5, 2016 by Starz Digital.

 Reception

 Tumbledown received generally positive reviews.
-On Rotten Tomatoes, the film has a rating of 70%, based on 37 reviews, with an average rating of 6.32/10.
+On Rotten Tomatoes, it has a rating of 70%, based on 37 reviews, with an average rating of 6.32/10.
 On Metacritic, the film has a score of 60 out of 100, based on 14 critics, indicating "mixed or average reviews".